UoB-COMSM0110/2024-group-19/README.md

 >Character continuously shooting bullet, moving around around according to the user’s mouse input

->Once moving and killed zombie, system display health decrease if user attacked by zombie.
-With continuous movement, the endurance bar will depleat and user will need to stand still to refill their endurance bar to move again.
+>Once moving and defeating zombie, system display health decrease if user attacked by zombie.
+With continuous movement, the endurance bar will depleat and user will need to stand still to replenish their endurance bar to move again.

 >System displays warning signs when endurance bar is low or getting hit by zombies